Apple was in shambles during the mid-’90s.

 So choose wisely.

-This is especially important if you’re just starting out as a marketer, because it’s tempting to try and accommodate every request and cave to every stipulation.
+This is especially important if you’re just getting started towards building a network marketing business, because it’s tempting to try and accommodate every request and cave to every stipulation.

 #resist the temptation.